 Fl.
 Stat. § 315.1932 states that any person who is licensed to operate a motor vehicle on public Florida lines has given “implied consent” to chemical testing of their blood, urine, or breath for alcohol and/or drugs at the discretion of any law enforcement officer.
 Any person who refuses to submit to such testing when requested will automatically have their license suspended for 12 months the first time and 18 months for each refusal after that.

-Additionally, a driver’s refusal to consent to alcohol testing can be—and often is—used as evidence against them during any ensuing criminal proceedings for DUI charges.
+Additionally, a driver’s refusal to consent to alcohol testing can be—and often is—used as evidence against them during any ensuing criminal proceedings for DWI charges.
 The refusal itself can even be prosecuted as a misdemeanor offense if someone has a prior refusal violation on their record.
 A DUI lawyer in Lake Mary could offer more specific advice about how to handle situations like this in a proactive way.

-Fighting DUI charges can be complicated in numerous respects, especially if you have past convictions for this offense on your record.
+Fighting DWI charges can be complicated in numerous respects, especially if you have past convictions for this offense on your record.
 Having tactical support from a knowledgeable legal professional could be vital not just to protecting your driving privileges, but possibly to minimizing fines and keeping you out of jail or state prison.

 The Umansky Law Firm Criminal Defense & Injury Attorneys